 These notions have been widely addressed in social justice literature, often using other nomenclatures.
 For example, what under Jaanmat's scheme is classified as perceptions on principles regarding inequality refer to what other authors label as stratification beliefs (Kluegel & Smith, 1981) or inequality beliefs (Mijs, 2018).
-Although the term “beliefs” is used, in reality they correspond to the determinants of inequality perceived by subjects, traditionally differentiated between individualistic -factors linked to the individuals themselves, such as their hard work or education- and structuralist -societal determinants beyond individual control, such as race (Kluegel & Smith, 1986).
+Although the term “beliefs” is used, in reality they correspond to the determinants of inequality perceived by subjects, or explanations of inequality, traditionally differentiated between individualistic -factors linked to the individuals themselves, such as their hard work or education- and structuralist -societal determinants beyond individual control, such as race (Kluegel & Smith, 1986).
 Likewise, Janmaat’s beliefs on principles are also known as justice ideologies (Wegener & Liebig, 1995).
 These include merit, need, equity or equality, among others principles (Deutsch, 1975).
-Researchers usually divide them in two major areas: egalitarianism, which calls for an equal distribution of resources, and individualism, where distribution is guided by individual performance (Castillo, 2011).
+Researchers usually divide them in two major areas: egalitarianism, which calls for an equal distribution of resources, and individualism, where it is preferred that the distribution be guided by individual performance (Castillo, 2011).

 2.1.2.
 Understanding attitudes towards inequality in Latin America and Chile

-Economic self-interest has been proposed as a primary mechanism to explain the class divide in attitudes ().
-Indeed, an important avenue of research on social justice focuses on identifying how socioeconomic characteristics are related to variations in people's attitudes towards inequality.
-Among these, one of the most studied questions refers to differences according to the social status of individuals, based on measures such as educational level, income, and social class.
-Several studies show that higher socioeconomic positions are related to lower levels of perception of inequality (Bobzien & Kalleitner, 2020; Evans et al., 1992; Evans & Kelley, 2017), a lower belief in public redistribution (Franko et al., 2013), and lower concerns towards the actual distribution of resources (Hadler, 2005).
-These differences would be guided by status-related variations in experiences of relative deprivation (Edmiston, 2018) and by the lack of information lower-status individuals have to correctly estimate the resources held by different social groups (Aalberg, 2008; Clark & D’Ambrosio, 2015).
+An important avenue of research on social justice focuses on identifying how individuals’ positions across the social structure are related to variations in their attitudes towards inequality (Evans et al., 1992; Kluegel & Smith, 1986).
+Relying on the importance of economic self-interest and a utility-oriented social actor (Franko et al., 2013; Meltzer & Richard, 1981; Wegener & Liebig, 1995), several studies evidenced attitudinal differences according to social status, based on measures such as education (Bobzien, 2020), income (Finseraas, 2009; Szirmai, 1986), and social class (Lindh & McCall, 2020).
+Among them, it was showed that higher socioeconomic positions are related to lower levels of perception of inequality (Bobzien & Kalleitner, 2020; Evans et al., 1992; Evans & Kelley, 2017), a lower belief in public redistribution (Franko et al., 2013), and lower concerns towards the actual distribution of resources (Hadler, 2005).
+Differences that would also be explained by status-related variations in the experiences of relative deprivation (Edmiston, 2018) and the availability of distributional information in social environments (Dawtry et al., 2015; Lindh et al., 2021; Mijs, 2018), among other mechanisms.

-However, other research destabilise the link between status positions and attitudes towards inequality, highlighting the importance of cultural norms and normative values that go beyond mere self-interest (Etzioni, 1988; Feldman & Zaller, 1992).
-Indeed, it has been found that unlike in European countries (Schmidt-Catran, 2016) in Latin America support for attitudes such as public redistribution is not primarily determined by the objective socioeconomic position of individuals (Berens, 2015; Franetovic & Castillo, 2021), questioning the applicability and universality of a self-interest approach, grounded in a utility-oriented social actor (Franko et al., 2013; Meltzer & Richard, 1981; Wegener & Liebig, 1995).
+However, Latin America has positioned itself as a scenario that question the applicability and universality of the mainstream self-interest approach (Dion & Birchfield, 2010).
+Indeed, it has been found that unlike in European countries (Schmidt-Catran, 2016) in Latin America attitudes towards inequality are not primarily determined by the objective socioeconomic position of individuals (Berens, 2015; Bucca, 2016; Franetovic & Castillo, 2021).
+Scholars have highlighted the relevance of social affinity and political attitudes in the configuration of peoples’ attitudes towards inequality across the region.
+For instance, Borges (2022) showed that cultural diversity of Latin American countries decreases individuals’ agreement with redistribution.
+Franetovic & Castillo (2021), in addition, evidenced that income-based differences in support for redistribution emerges only in certain scenarios of inequality and economic development, while trust in the political system stands out as a more important determinant of it.
+This behavior within the region adds to a broad literature that destabilizes the direct link between social status positions and attitudes towards inequality, emphasizing the importance of cultural norms and normative values that go beyond mere self-interest (Etzioni, 1988; Feldman & Zaller, 1992).